yahyaeb/Born2BeRoot/README.md

 4. **Save and Exit**

 These steps will configure sudo logging and enhance security by disabling root access via SSH.

 ---

+### Testing

+- Verify all user accounts comply with the password policy.
+- Test SSH access using a non-root user.
+- Check disk partitions to ensure LVM is correctly implemented:
+	`lsblk`

+---